 Susan, an expert on Marie-Antoinette and Versailles, will lead us through the king and queen's public rooms.

 We'll have lunch at Ore, one of Alain Ducasse's restaurants on the grounds of Versailles.

 After lunch, we'll have a special visit to the private apartments of the queen (You know who!) before checking in to our luxurious Trianon Palace Hotel, where we will have some free time to relax and enjoy the beautiful grounds.

-This afternoon, we truly will feel like queens.
-We're going to dress up in costumes the ladies in Marie-Antoinette's court would wear, and then take tea and pastries.
-Our photographer will be on hand to document the entire spectacle!
+This afternoon, we'll truly feel like queens.
+We'll dress in costumes like those worn by the ladies in Marie-Antoinette's court.
+Then we'll take tea and pastries like friends of the queen.
+A photographer will be on hand to document the entire spectacle!
 Your Instagram accounts will never be the same!

 This evening, we'll meet for dinner at Gordon Ramsay’s restaurant Le Veranda.

 Today we discover the Gardens of Versailles.
 The gardens cover some 800 hectares of land, much of which is landscaped in the classic French formal garden style perfected here by André Le Nôtre.
 You'll never complain about tending to your backyard garden again!
 We'll also visit the fantastic water show.